microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 <b>Readout of Measurement Results in Periodic Data Acquisition Mode</b>

 Transmission of the measurement data is initiated through the fetch data command (0xE000).
 After the fetch command is sent from Controller, the result is read out by sending an I2C Read command for reading six bytes of data.
-Here the number of bytes to be read should be given in a 2 byte format with the high byte first followed by the low byte.
+Here, the number of bytes to be read must be given in a two byte format with the high byte first followed by the low byte.

 |Controller Operation|Data 1|Data 2|Data 3|Data 4|
 |:-----------------:|:---------:|:---------:|:---------:|:---------:|